-New parents seem to prefer a bassinet, a crib or even a handmade crib, which is indeed a charming solution.
+New parents seem to prefer a bassinet, which is indeed a charming solution.
 However, it only keeps the baby safe for a couple of months, when they are not moving that much.
-This means that you will have to replace it soon with a crib, which is the safest option in this case.
+This means that you will have to replace it soon with a crib or a handmade crib, which is the safest option in this case.

 Specialists recommend avoiding toys or stuffed teddy bears in the crib as they represent a smothering hazard.
 Also, it is not recommended to add fluffy, luxurious bedding because this can represent a health hazard for infants younger than 1 year old.
 We know it looks amazing, but the safety of your child is more important.

 Before placing the furniture and selecting the wallpaper, you must test your windows and doors.
 These must close perfectly without allowing any draft or air or humidity to go in.
 If you feel something is not right with the current situation, the safest solution would be to install new windows and doors.